finalpi/wechat2tg/README.md

 ### Receiving and Sending Large Files

 Due to Telegram Bot API limitations, files larger than 20MB cannot be sent, and files larger than 50MB cannot be received.
 If you need to send or receive larger files, please configure your `API_ID` and `API_HASH`.

+**!!
+Testing found that sending files over 25MB via the web protocol causes the server to return an error upon slicing upload.**

 How to obtain `API_ID` and `API_HASH`: